Welcome to: James Russell Publishing

 2. Pellet Stove Businesses - click here to read an in-depth article on what to watch out for before you buy.
-Don't buy any pellet stove in Reno or Carson City, Nevada or you will be sorry.
+Don't buy any pellet stove unless you have researched the company and dealer and read customer complaints on their websites.

 4. Comstock Hearth & Home (Comstock Energy) in Carson City, Nevada - I had to take the company to court on a false advertising issue.
 I won a judgment against them in 2008.
 The company fought me all the way to court until a judge had to hand down a verdict in my favor.
 My advice?
 Go elsewhere to shop.
-It was not an enjoyable experience doing business with this business!
-And don't believe any brochures making promises they hand to you.
-I did and I had to go to court to get the matter rectified.
 Click here to read free helpful advice on how to buy a pellet stove.

 5. Mr. Gutter of Reno, Nevada - I had to file a Better Business Bureau complaint on this firm and a formal complaint with the Nevada Contractors Board in 2009.
 They installed a gutter system, then when it leaked they avoided fixing it by breaking two confirmed appointments I made with them to fix the problem in a 30 day period.
 Eventually, they did fix the problem when the Nevada Contractors Board investigator arrived on site and it was fixed, yet with heated argumentation by Mr. Gutter giving excuses why he does not have to warrantee his work, even when promised in writing on the sales receipt.
 I was prepared to take Mr. Gutter to court so he could tell the judge he does not legally have to warrantee his workmanship!
 I know which way the wind was blowing and I knew the judge would put some sense into Mr. Gutter's inappropriate reasoning's and justifications.
 It would have been a strong educational moment for them in court, for sure!
 My advice?
 Go elsewhere if you need a gutter installed!
 Hire a true professional who really care about their customer and honors their warrantees without delays or arguments.
 Who needs this grief?